hunvreus/carte/_posts/2012-12-24-delete-a-thing.md

 ### Response

-Sends back a collection of things.
+Sends back the status of deleted item

 ```Status: 200 Deleted```
 ```{